Bob Lilley (soccer, born 1966)

-Robert "Bob" Lilley (born May 2, 1966) is an American soccer coach who is the head coach of USL Championship club Pittsburgh Riverhounds SC.
-He has managed the Hershey Wildcats, Montreal Impact, Vancouver Whitecaps, Detroit Ignition, and Rochester Rhinos.
+Robert "Bob" Lilley (born May 2, 1966) is an American soccer coach and former player.
+From 1997 to 2025, he managed the Hershey Wildcats, Montreal Impact, Vancouver Whitecaps, Detroit Ignition, Rochester Rhinos, and Pittsburgh Riverhounds.

 A former midfielder, he played collegiately at George Mason before appearing at the professional level for Orlando Lions and Maryland Bays and indoors with Hershey Impact, Harrisburg Heat, and Pittsburgh Stingers.

 Early life

 Bob Lilley was born on May 2, 1966, in Fort Monmouth, New Jersey.
 He grew up in Carlisle, Pennsylvania and attended Carlisle High School.
 He played for the Carlisle High varsity soccer team for all four years of high school, and usually featured as a forward or midfielder.

 Playing career

 Bob Lilley attended George Mason University and played for the George Mason Patriots from 1984 to 1987.
 As a freshman, he played in midfield, but moved to a defensive role starting in his sophomore year.
 He played in 82 games for the Patriots, which was the second-most appearances in school history as of 2021.
 Lilley served as team captain for the Patriots.
 Lilley graduated from George Mason in spring of 1988.